jimmielin/cs205-spring-20-final/docs/index.md

 <p align="center">
   <img width="700" src="images/memory-Intentive_tradeoff.png">
   <br>
-  <em>Trade-off between the Runtime and the Cost for Memory-Intensive Case: circle and cross points are from AWS spot instances, triangle and diamond points are from AWS On-Demand instances, and square and star points are from FASRC Cannon.
+  <em>Trade-off between the Runtime and the Cost for Memory-Intensive Case.
+Circle and cross points are from AWS spot instances, triangle and diamond points are from AWS On-Demand instances, and square and star points are from FASRC Cannon.
 The numbers next to the points indicate the cores used by the instances. </em>
 </p>